-Fun Fact #1: The 12 days of Christmas are based on the liturgical calendar and designate the 12 days that occur from Christmas Day up to the Feast of the Epiphany on Jan.
+Fun Fact #1: The 12 days of Christmas are based on the liturgical calendar and designate the 12 days that occur from Christmas Day up to the traditional date of the Feast of the Epiphany on Jan.
 6. That is, Christmas has only barely begun on Dec.
 25. It actually continues on well into January.

 Myth #2: The 12 days are a meaningless, consumerist construct created to make you buy more things.
 They were mischievously designed by a lover who gave his girl too many bizarre gifts to keep track of any other way than through the most repetitive carol of all time.